octobercms/docs/database-structure.md

         - Create blog settings table
         - create_blog_settings_table.php

-> **Note:** For updates that refer migration or seeding files, the first line is always the comment, then subsequent lines are script file names.
+> **Note:** For updates that refer to migration or seeding files, the first line is always the comment, then subsequent lines are script file names.

-October executes updates when you run the `php artisan october:update --env=dev` command in the command line in the application directory.
+October executes updates when you run the `php artisan october:up` command in the command line in the application directory.
 When October is updated with the built-in Update feature in the back-end the updates are executed automatically.

 <a name="migration-files" class="anchor" href="#migration-files"></a>
 ## Migration files